-The real attack to be the first in the Internet market with browser, client/server-software, and activeX begun after the announcement of Bill Gates in Dec.the 7th 1995 on Pearl Harbour Day.
-Microsoft retargeted much of its \$1.4-billion-plus annual R&D-budget and adverted literally thousands of programmers to Internet projects and to retrofitting Microsoft's product line to mesh with the net.

-The Market in the Information Technology changes very rapidly.
+The Microsoft's first real respond to the Internet market with browser, client/server-software, and activeX begun after the announcement of Bill Gates in Dec.
+7th 1995 on Pearl Harbor Day.
+Microsoft retarget much of its \$1.4-billion-plus annual R&D-budget and adverted literally thousands of programmers to Internet projects and to retrofitting Microsoft's product line to mesh with the net.
+The market in the Information Technology changes very rapidly.
 The driver to this change is the knowledge.
 This knowledge results in better hard- and software and the way of implementation.

-If you look at the Internet, the standard HTML and the upcoming browsers created an environment, which views a very new way of interactivity, that recognizes know Microsoft in its Business strategy.
+If you look at the Internet, the standard HTML and the upcoming browser created an environment, which views a very new way of interactively, that recognizes know Microsoft in its business strategy.
 The Internet will have an impact on many of the technologies that businesses uses every day, from basic electronic mail to groupware and electronic commerce.